MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-meters.md

 ### Power Platform request meter (coming soon)

 > [!NOTE]
-> > As of public preview (November 1, 2021), if you link an environment to an Azure subscription, the Power Platform requests meter will not be reported or billed.
-Users and flows in the environment can consume more than their entitled usage without being throttled or paying for overages.
-Reporting and billing will be turned on in the weeks following the public preview announcement.
+> In March 2022, we will release a preview of the Power Platform requests meter.
+During this preview we will report on usage of Power Platform requests, however, we will not bill for this usage until we reach general availability (GA) for this meter.
+If you link an environment to an Azure subscription, users and flows in the environment can consume more than their entitled usage without being throttled or paying for overages.

 Each Power Platform license includes a large entitlement of Power Platform requests, designed to be sufficient for most customers and scenarios.
 For customers with extremely high-scale scenarios, the Power Platform requests meter enables them to scale without getting throttled and only pay for the Power Platform requests used above those entitlements.